The beginning… restoring a house in the Languedoc

-But in France, like elsewhere, plumbers earn high wages and can afford to go on holiday frequently.
+But in France, like elsewhere, plumbers earn high wages and can afford frequent holidays.
 When it appeared a few days later that the drains were still blocked, Mr P was on holiday.
 Enter plumber number two: Serge Grottin – a fortunate man, since if his name had started with a C instead of a G it would have meant ‘turd’.
 Serge too appeared as soon as I explained my problem and he did sort out the problem, though rather drastically: he got rid of the blockages but at the same time removed all the waste pipes which now had to be replaced.

 Trying to nail either Mr P or Serge down to installing two new bathrooms, proved altogether impossible.
 Until… I mentioned Ireland and Dublin.
-“If only I could get him some rugby tickets for a France-Ireland match… perhaps he would be able to fit in the work after all…” Frantic phone calls between Dublin and Mirepeisset ensued and concluded somewhat hopefully.
+“If only I could get him some rugby tickets for a France-Ireland match…” he said hesitating, “perhaps he would be able to fit in the work after all…” Frantic phone calls between Dublin and Mirepeisset ensued and concluded somewhat hopefully on the ticket front.
 And thus my two bathrooms were installed – quickly and professionally.
-I have left Serge’s pencil drawing of Lansdowne Road Rugby stadium on the bathroom wall, complete with arrow pointing to the place from where he would like to watch the match.
+I have left Serge’s pencil drawing of Lansdowne Road Rugby stadium on the bathroom wall – complete with arrow pointing to the place from where he would like to watch the match.

 Meanwhile in the village of Mirepeisset the days pass in gentle contentment.
 Like all French villages, the Mairie takes care of the day-to-day running of a village or town.
 For instance, it deals instantly with anything from car registrations and sewerage to local water supply and road surfaces.
 There’s no waiting and no queuing – problems are dealt with on the spot.